discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 ### Situational Weapons
 - **Scepter** - A lower dps option that is fully ranged and opens up the offhand slot.
 - **Warhorn** - Your first choice of off hand, useful if your group struggles with boon uptime due to access to <Skill name="Sand Squall"/>.
-- **Focus** - Less dps than warhorn but offers higher cc and more situtional utility in the form of projectile block with <Skill name="Swirling Winds"/> and invulnerability with <Skill name="Obsidian Flesh"/>."
+- **Focus** - Less dps than warhorn but offers higher cc and more situtional utility in the form of condi cleanse with <Skill name="Magnetic Wave"/> and invulnerability with <Skill name="Obsidian Flesh"/>.

 </GridItem>
 </Grid>